Simon Girty: Invasion of Kentucky

 In May 1780, the British mounted an expedition against American forces at the Falls of the Ohio.
-Major Arent DePeyster, who had succeeded Hamilton as Fort Detroit's commandant after the latter was taken prisoner at Vincennes, selected Henry Bird to lead a force of 150 soldiers from the 8th Regiment, 47th Regiment, Royal Artillery, and Detroit militia, accompanied by 100 Odawa and Ojibwe warriors as well as several British Indian Department personnel including Girty and his brothers.
-At the confluence of the Ohio and Great Miami rivers they rendezvoused with McKee and several hundred Shawnee, Delaware and Wyandot warriors from the Ohio Country.
-Although Bird's orders were to attack Fort Nelson at the Falls of the Ohio, he was overruled by his Indigenous allies who preferred to target the isolated settlements on the Licking River.
+Major Arent DePeyster, who had succeeded Hamilton as Fort Detroit's commandant after the latter was taken prisoner at Vincennes, selected Bird to lead a force of 150 soldiers from the 8th Regiment, 47th Regiment, Royal Artillery, and Detroit militia, accompanied by 100 Odawa and Ojibwe warriors as well as several Indian Department personnel including Girty and his brothers.
+At the confluence of the Ohio and Great Miami rivers, they rendezvoused with McKee and several hundred Shawnee, Delaware, and Wyandot warriors from the Ohio Country.
+Although Bird's orders were to attack Fort Nelson at the Falls of the Ohio, he was overruled by his Indigenous allies, who preferred to target the isolated settlements on the Licking River.

 In late June, Bird's expedition besieged the fortified settlements of Ruddle's Fort and Martin's Station.
 At Ruddle's Fort, Girty was sent to negotiate terms for the fort's surrender.
-Despite the efforts of Girty, Bird and McKee, a number of non-combatants were killed or wounded when the Indigenous warriors ignored the terms, burst into the fort and took most of the inhabitants captive.
+Despite the efforts of Girty, Bird, and McKee, a number of non-combatants were killed or wounded when the Indigenous warriors ignored the terms, burst into the fort, and took most of the inhabitants captive.
 Bird later reported that the warriors "rush'd in, tore the poor children from their mothers Breasts, killed a wounded man and every one of the cattle."

-Bird was able to prevent a repeat when Martin's Station surrendered, however, both forts were plundered and burned.
-Afterwards, Bird's regulars and militia escorted about 150 men, women and children to Detroit, arriving there in early August.
+Bird prevented a repeat when Martin's Station surrendered; however, both forts were plundered and burned.
+Afterwards, Bird's regulars and militia escorted about 150 men, women, and children to Detroit, arriving there in early August.
 Of the roughly 250 prisoners taken by the Indigenous auxiliaries, most were brought to Detroit, but a number were killed en route in what historian Russell Mahan has called a death march.
 A few others, mostly young women and children, were held captive until the end of the war and in some cases for years afterwards.

-Several enslaved persons were taken during the expedition and divided among the members of the British Indian Department.
-Girty was given a young man named Scipio who he soon freed.
+Several slaves who were captured by Indians during the expedition were gifted to Bird and members of the Indian Department.
+Girty was given a young slave named Scipio, whom he soon freed.